vusec/phantom-trails/README.md

 This will fuzz the simulation until all the bugs listed in `expected_findings.txt` are found.

-To kill the fuzzer, you must run `sudo killall sim-fuzzer && sudo killall run-FuzzConfig` (unfortunately we did not find a better way),
+To kill the fuzzer, you might need to run `sudo killall sim-fuzzer && sudo killall run-FuzzConfig`.

 The results are available in the `out/causes` folder.
 You can disassemble with